 1. What is the average length of the program?

 The program is designed to be completed in 2 years (four semesters), with a minimum requirement of 30 credits (10 courses).
 Students usually take 3-4 courses per term for the first three terms, and work on finalizing either their two research papers or MA thesis in the last term.
 Students who select the Research Paper option may find it feasible to complete all degree requirements within 3 semesters.
 Read more information on degree requirements and a sample curriculum.

 2. Do you accept students who already have intensive East Asian language and cultural training but want to focus on a particular academic discipline?

 Our program requires students to develop interdisciplinary exposure to East Asian Studies.
 Each student must complete an integrated core course and take courses from at least two departments.
 Students typically come to focus on a certain field (e.g.: economics, history, political science, sociology) especially for the capstone project.
 Therefore, having some sense of a disciplinary focus before the program starts will help clarify your class selection and inform the development of your thesis project.
 Students who decide to forgo the MA thesis have more flexibility to work across multiple disciplines but may not necessarily reach the disciplinary depth required of a thesis project.

 Applicants should note the review committee carefully considers how an applicant’s interests and background would match with our program offerings and our faculty’s research.
-We want to ensure each student will be advised by the proper faculty member(s) to gain the most benefit from this degree.
+We want to ensure each student will be advised by the proper faculty member(s) to gain the most benefit from the degree.
 Learn about the APSI core faculty.

 3. I am interested in a certain discipline.
 Would I be allowed to take courses offered by the corresponding department(s)?